 The IT Help/Service Desk

 Is responsible for providing limited support for BYOD on PODs on a ‘best endeavours’ basis for work-related issues only.
-Information security incidents affecting PODs used for BYOD should be reported promptly to the Senior Information Risk Owner in the normal way.
+Information security incidents affecting PODs used for BYOD should be reported promptly to the practice manager.

 All employees